KwaiVGI/LivePortrait/readme.md

 #### Fast hands-on (animals) 🐱🐶
 Animals mode is ONLY tested on Linux and Windows with NVIDIA GPU.

-You need to build an OP named `MultiScaleDeformableAttention` first, which is used by [X-Pose](https://github.com/IDEA-Research/X-Pose), a general keypoint detection framework.
+You need to build an OP named `MultiScaleDeformableAttention` first (make sure you have checked your CUDA versions), which is used by [X-Pose](https://github.com/IDEA-Research/X-Pose), a general keypoint detection framework.
 ```bash
 cd src/utils/dependencies/XPose/models/UniPose/ops
 python setup.py build install